 Warm patio materials

 In an authentic Mediterranean-style garden, feeling the warmth underfoot is key.
 The heat of the sun permeates the tactile stone in Tuscany but here in the UK we can create a similarly sensuous effect with carefully chosen colours and quality materials.
-Sandstone, with its gentle fawn and dove grey colours and its soft finish, is a good choice that provides a lovely nod to Tuscan style.
+Sandstone paving, with its gentle fawn and dove grey colours and its soft finish, is a good choice that provides a lovely nod to Tuscan style.

 Mediterranean feature pieces

 Eye-catching objects, stunning water features and a sense of easy grace define the Italian-style garden.
-The pieces you choose and how you place them are down to your individual taste.
+The garden accessories you choose and how you place them are down to your individual taste.
 Outsized terracotta urns, artfully weathered busts and statues, and charming sundials can all contribute to the look.
 If you want to go all out with your Tuscan look, you have the space and time to do it and find a more formal look to be appealing, why not cultivate a miniature topiary maze?

 An Italian palate